BenLangmead/bowtie2/MANUAL.markdown

 does not exceed 4 billion characters but a large index is preferred,  the user can specify [`--large-index`] to force `bowtie2-build` to build a large index instead.

-If your computer has more than 3-4 GB of memory and you would like to exploit that fact to make index building faster, use a 64-bit version of the `bowtie2-build` binary.
-The 32-bit version of the binary is restricted to using less than 4 GB of memory.
-If a 64-bit pre-built binary does not yet exist for your platform on the sourceforge download site, you will need to build one from source.

 The Bowtie 2 index is based on the [FM Index] of Ferragina and Manzini, which in turn is based on the [Burrows-Wheeler] transform.
 The algorithm used to build